-It is for this reason the Conservation and Design Section has recommended to the World Heritage Site Partnership that it objects to development of this site in principle, as it has in the past.
+It is for this reason the Conservation and Design Section has recommended to the World Heritage Site Partnership that it again objects to development of this site in principle, as it has in the past.
+Furthermore, we strongly recommend that the condition relating to the time limits for use of the site are not deleted from the extant consent.